 TGac editor: modify D0.2 P148L14, as follows

-In case of SU transmissions, B2 of VHT-SIG-A2 is the coding bit.
-In case of MU transmissions, B2, B4, B5 and B6 of VHT-SIG-A2 are the coding bits for user 1, 2, 3 and 4, respectively.
-The PHY entity shall use an LDPC decoder to decode the C-PSDU if the coding bit for its C-PSDU is set to 1.
-BCC decoder shall be used otherwise.
+In case of SU transmissions, B2 of VHT-SIG-A2 indicates the type of coding.
+The PHY entity shall use an LDPC decoder to decode the C-PSDU if this bit is set to 1, otherwise a BCC decoder shall be used.
+In case of MU transmissions, B2, B4, B5 and B6 of VHT-SIG-A2 indicate the type of coding for user 1, 2, 3 and 4, respectively.
+The PHY entity shall use an LDPC decoder to decode the C-PSDU for the respective user if its bit for its C-PSDU is set to 1.
+A BCC decoder shall be used otherwise.
 When an LDPC decoder is to be used, Npld can be computed by Equation (22-47) using NSYMinit obtained from Equation (22-82).